 There is a theory that you should not eat sweet stuff while menstruating because it may contribute to bloating and weight gain.
 Another theory suggests that you should not eat ice cream as it may increase the intensity of your cramps.

 You may have heard of the theory that satisfying your sweet tooth during your menstruation is not bad but instead soothing and relaxing.
 But which theory is factual, and which is concocted?
 Let us evaluate each of these theories.

 Can Eating Ice Cream While On Your Period Promote Weight Gain?

 Yes, it can.
-Bear in mind that ice cream is packed with sugar and calories.
-According to Medical News Today, women are advised to stay away from foods high in sugar and sodium during their period (3).
-Ice cream has high sugar content, meaning it is one of the foods you should avoid.
+Bear in mind that ice cream is packed with sugar and calories (3).
+Ice cream has high sugar content, meaning it is one of the foods you should be careful with.